syncfusion-content/flutter-docs/Flutter/DateRangePicker/views.md

 ![Month view Date Range Picker](images/views/monthview.png)

-### Week Number
+### Week number

-You can display the Week Number of the year in MonthView by setting [showWeekNumber]() property of `DateRangePickerMonthViewSettings` as true and by default it is false.
-Week numbers will be displayed based on ISO standard.
+Display the Week number of the year in the MonthView by setting the [showWeekNumber]() property of the `DateRangePickerMonthViewSettings` as true, and by default it is false.
+Week numbers will be displayed based on the ISO standard.
 {% tabs %}
 {% highlight Dart %}